edisplay/RCB_TA_notes/instructor_guide/instructor_guide.md

 I didn't have to constantly copy and paste things from the lesson plan.
 Because it was all ready for me!

-# why you can fall behind
+# why you can't fall behind

 if you fall behind, the students fall behind.